Disco Dream: Recording and credits

 Recording was done at Sweet Mountain Studios in Englewood, New Jersey.
 The song was recorded to the tune of Grace Jones' song Pull Up to the Bumper with music provided by Sugar Hill's house band, including percussionist Ed "Duke Bootee" Fletcher and bassist Doug Wimbish.
 Doug mentioned in an interview that "I think Chris Lord-Alge was on the boards for that one" implying that Lord-Alge mixed the track.
 Engineering credits go to Steve Jerome.
 On the single, production credits go to "Sylvia, Inc. and Jigsaw Prod.
 Inc." The credits on the single include "S. Robinson, J. Chase, S. Santiago, D. Rivera Jr., J. McLean, J. Semprit".
 The first is producer/Sugar Hill founder Sylvia Robinson, the last four are members of the group, and J. Chase was probably a producer (the name is listed as a producer on several other Sugar Hill singles).
-A keyboardist is also obviously present on the track; while no credit is given to one, the group says "Cool Cliff" in unison before a keyboard flare.
+A keyboardist is also obviously present on the track; while no credit is given to one.
+Cool Cliff was a child rapper, son of DJ Julio.